AyazAhmad03/ASSIGNMENT/README.md

 ## License

-This project is intended for educational purposes and the Primetrade.ai hiring assignment.
+This project is intended for educational purposes..